 2. Liquid boils away due to engine overheating (see subsection 15).

-3. There is an internal or external fluid leak (see _ subsection 23 and 24).
+3. There is an internal or external fluid leak (see subsection 23 and 24).

-26 There is insufficient coolant circulation
+26 There is insufficient circulation of coolant

-3. Failure of the drive belt or tensioner (Chapter 1).
+3. Failure of the drive belt or tensioner (chapter 1).

 4. Thermostat jammed (chapter 3).